 The ideal way to travel is to bring one of these cards with you.
 You will save several tens of euros during your stay.
 Our recommendation among the latter regarding our use in Vietnam is Revolut.

-We heard from people who had problems with their N26 cards: blocked cards or authentication requests from Vietnam by N26 teams.
+We heard from people who had problems with their N26 cards: they had various problems involving blocked cards or authentication requests from Vietnam by N26 teams.
 That is why we recommend the Revolut alternative, which is very popular in Europe.
 Before you leave, you can open an account in a few minutes, validate the identification steps and receive your card in the coming days.

 Opening the account and the card shipping is free of charge.
 Premium options offer additional benefits if you travel a lot and want to further minimize withdrawals from ATMs abroad and currency conversions.

 Another very popular option is to convert your Euros or USD (US dollars) directly into jewellery, they usually provide a very competitive rate (less than 1% fee) which can be interesting if you arrive in Vietnam for a few days and can exchange your currency into local currency.